tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 Now, while these points are true, I think we shouldn't be too quick to dismiss this result.
-In general, counter-examples in Cryptography seem quite contrived at a first glance, but they can show up in more subtle ways.
+In general, counter-examples in Cryptography seem quite contrived at a first glance, but they can illustrate more subtle issues.

 There are many examples of vulnerabilities where a small amount of information leakage can be exploited to mount a more complete attack.
 Take the example of [Bleichenbacher's Attack](https://link.springer.com/content/pdf/10.1007%2FBFb0055716.pdf), or [Padding Oracles](https://www.wikiwand.com/en/Padding_oracle_attack).
-So while in our contrived scheme, there's an obvious trapdoor, it's possible that a concrete scheme suffers from smaller and more subtle information leakage because of the difference between a random oracle and a concrete hash function.
+So while the trapdoor on our contrived scheme is very obvious, it's possible that a concrete scheme suffers from smaller and more subtle information leakage because of the difference between a random oracle and a concrete hash function.